 INACTIVE

-Emollient.
+TYPE: Emollient.
 Carrier Oil / a Linoleic Acid.

 PROS: A natural emollient that hydrates and helps maintain integrity of outer layer of skin by preventing flaking.
 Rich in antioxidant vitamins.
 Hydrating.
 Anti-fungal.
 Helps relieve burning, redness and irritation.
 Helps prevent moisture loss.